 COVID-19 Update

-- If you do need to come into the office, we have hand sanitiser available and request that you sanitize your hands upon arrival and on leaving the practice.
+• We have hand sanitiser available and request that you sanitize your hands upon arrival and on leaving the practice.

-- If you have an appointment scheduled in our office and have any viral symptoms for example fever, cough or runny nose please contact our office on 3847 7133 to reschedule or discuss the option of a telephone consultation.
+• If you have an appointment scheduled in our office and have any viral symptoms for example fever, cough or runny nose please contact our office on 3847 7133 to reschedule or discuss the option of a telephone consultation.

 Welcome to Brisbane Specialist Surgery